aisyarafa/aisyarafa/README.md

 # Hi there, I'm Aisya Rafa Maharani! 👋

-I'm a fresh graduate with honors from Universitas Indonesia, majoring in Electrical Engineering.
-I'm passionate about data science, data analysis, business analysis, and business intelligence.
-Available for hire.
+I'm a proud honors graduate from Universitas Indonesia with a major in Electrical Engineering.
+My passion lies at the intersection of data science, data analysis, business analysis, and business intelligence.
+I thrive on turning complex data into actionable insights and innovative solutions.
+Currently, I'm seeking exciting opportunities where I can contribute my skills and grow professionally.
+Let's connect and create something amazing together!

 ## 🛠 My Tech Stack:
 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python)